NamanVSrivastav/RAG-Chatbot/README.md

 ### Step 4: Set Up Qdrant Vector Database
 You can run Qdrant using Docker for ease of setup.
-If you have Docker installed, use the following command: docker run -p 6333:6333 qdrant/qdrant
+If you have Docker installed, use the following command:

+docker run -p 6333:6333 qdrant/qdrant

 ### Step 5: Load Data into Vector Database
 Ensure you have your data (PDF documents) in the data/ directory.
-Then, run the ingest.py script to load documents and create the vector database: python ingest.py
+Then, run the ingest.py script to load documents and create the vector database:

+python ingest.py

 ### Step 6: Run the Application
-Start the Flask application (or your chosen framework): python app.py
+Start the FastAPI application : uvicorn app.py

 ### Step 7: Access the Chatbot
 Open your web browser and go to http://localhost: (or the port you specified) to interact with the chatbot.